MarechJ/redis-file/README.md

 Credit goes to @daniellawrence
 ==============================

-I just added a parameter not to delete the key
+I just added a parameter not to delete the key, and 'w', 'a', 'r' modes.
+There's still some improvements to be done to match the file interface.

 redis-file
 ==========